It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in Silver City, New Mexico.

 The best place to start and end exploring is at the Silver City Visitor Center.

-Here you can get all your questions answered with all the attractions within walking distance of your parking spot.
+Here you can get all your questions answered and visit all the things to do in Silver City, NM while staying within walking distance of your parking spot.

 #2.
 Billy the Kid Homesite